 - The final decision to submit in-confidence data, subject to the terms outlined in the sections below, remains with the data owner alone.

-- Organizations that provide academic in confidence data should be aware of the potential for back-calculation of these data when they are used as inputs for a network meta-analysis (NMA).
+- Organizations that provide academic in confidence data should be aware of the potential for back-calculation of these data.
+As noted, the goal is to avoid interfering with future academic publication, and under most circumstances the possibility of back calculation will not interfere with such publication.
+ICER does recognize that in some circumstances the outputs of an NMA would be expected to be extremely similar to redacted inputs and might interfere with publication.
 To mitigate this risk, ICER may choose to redact specific NMA outputs if they clearly reflect the academic-in-confidence inputs used in their generation (e.g., when the sole NMA input for an agent is its efficacy versus placebo, ICER may redact the NMA output for this comparison, but may not for the indirect comparisons against other agents in the network).

 - When academic-in-confidence data are not yet publicly-available by the time of ICER’s scheduled meeting on the relevant topic, the information will be redacted from reports, presentations, and other publicly-available ICER material.
 However, a printout of the slides summarizing the evidence review and/or economic evaluation will be made available to the public panel deliberating on the evidence (i.e., CTAF, Midwest CEPAC, or New England CEPAC) that unmasks any redacted data, so that the panel can view all relevant information in an open and transparent manner.
 Panel members will be instructed not to share the unmasked data or their source beyond the confines of their deliberations.

-- ICER will consider accepting submission of business-sensitive “commercial-in-confidence” data as part of its review process.
+- On rare occasions, ICER will consider accepting submission of business-sensitive “commercial-in-confidence” data as part of its review process.
 As noted above, only non-clinical data will be considered to be potentially commercial-in-confidence information.

 - Commercial-in-confidence data will generally involve information on pricing, discounting/rebates, market conditions (e.g., uptake projections), and the terms of coverage or reimbursement agreements with specific payers, including any outcomes- or risk-based contracts.
 Other non-clinical data will be considered by ICER on a case-by-case basis.